OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Wind Speed Group

-The wind speed can be stored in the dataset of the group `WINDSPEED`.
+The wind speed can be stored in the data set of the group `WINDSPEED`.

 | Name | Parent object | Mandatory |
 |--|--|--|
 | `WINDSPEED` | `ENVIRONMENT` | no |

-For each time stamp, the wind speed is entered in the dataset.
+For each time stamp, the wind speed is entered in the data set.

 | Name | Data type | Parent object | Mandatory | Storage type |
 |----|---|----|---|----|